What makes a successful thought leader? Why it’s not enough to write an article.

 Being a thought leader is not so much an aspiration as a dedication!

-You might have noticed that we’re talking about thought leadership a lot lately – and it’s perhaps no surprise that, as we head into the New Year, thought leadership is front and centre of most organisations’ communications plans.
+You might have noticed that we’re talking about thought leadership a lot lately – and it’s perhaps no surprise that, as we head into the spring 2024, thought leadership is front and centre of most organisations’ communications plans.
 Business leaders are fast realising that being seen as an expert or ‘thought leader’ in their space isn’t only good for brand awareness but can also have a demonstrable impact on the bottom line.
 People buy from experts, in all sectors, and providing reassurance that your leaders not only know their stuff, but understand where the market is heading, can give you that all important competitive edge.

 In our guide, how to become a thought leader in your industry, we provide useful hints and tips on and what it takes to get going.
-And our latest blog explains why you don’t have to be a great writer to create compelling thought leadership content.
+And our blog post explains why you don’t have to be a great writer to create compelling thought leadership content.

 All this should be enough to get you started.
 But as you polish off that first well-researched, compelling article, remember it’s not enough to write insightful content.
 It’s what you do with it that counts.